cbergmeir/cc2425/session9/README.md

 ![DataNodes](https://hadoop.apache.org/docs/r1.2.1/images/hdfsdatanodes.gif)

+## Connecting to the HDFS of your cluster

-## Connecting to Hadoop Cluster UGR
+### Connecting to Hadoop Cluster UGR (NOT READY YET, CANNOT BE USED CURRENTLY)

 Log in hadoop ugr server with your credentials: